Here is what we know: Google and Twitter are partners.

 Here is what we don’t know: The impact this will have upon search/social marketing.

 What is Google going to do with this information?
 The answer seems obvious.
-They will provide tweets in the SERPs for real time search results, right?
-After all, Google is a search engine.
+They will provide tweets in the SERPs for real-time search results, which is something we’re already seeing.

 1. Understand the extent of social search